Praveen8824/Praveen8824/README.md

 - 👋 Hi, I’m @Praveen8824
-- 👀 I’m interested in ...VISIONARY IDEA'S DEVELOPMENT
+- 👀 I’m interested in ...VISIONARY IDEA'S DEVELOPMENT / software development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...React.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in ...Internship
 - 📫 How to reach me ...LINKDIN,CONTACT,INSTAGRAM,WP
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I am very interactive, and creative minded .

 <!---
 Praveen8824/Praveen8824 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.